YINI-lang/YINI-spec/YINI-Specification.md

   "peaches",  // Trailing comma is valid here, and is ignored.
 (Only in lenient-mode.)
 ```
 **Note:** This colon-based list syntax is only valid for lists.
-It must not be used for single values or key-value assignments.
+It MUST not be used for single values or key-value assignments.
 The trailing comma is ignored in lists (and objects) ONLY in lenient-mode.

 ⚠️ **Common Pitfall**